Podcasting can be overwhelming when you’re getting started so we’ve created this guide to walk you through that process.

 Once you submit your podcast RSS link to Apple Podcasts (via Apple Podcast Connect), it can take 2–4 days to have your podcast show up.
 Upload those episodes early and don’t worry if people find your show before your actual launch date.
 Be prepared for this!
 Especially as it relates to this next step…

 Step 4: Get people ready and pick a launch date

 Whether it’s on social media, your email list, or the secret society for pancake lovers that you belong to, let people know when your podcast is going live.
-You’ll want to pick a launch date and ensure it’s after the 2–4 day time window from iTunes.
+You’ll want to pick a launch date and ensure it’s after the 2–4 day time window from Apple Podcasts.
 If you set a date and get people ready for it, your chances of getting them to help you with reviews (which I’ll get to in a second) and listens drastically increases.
 Here’s an example email/promotion schedule I’ve used to get people ready for a new podcast launch:

 - 1 month before launch (tease people with the show and when it’s coming)

 - 1 week before launch (share the name of the show, a few episodes, make an audio clip or two – remind them of the launch date)